vladimir-vakhter/digital-systems-verilog-vhdl/README.md

 The above projects were designed for the Nexys A7 board, based on the xc7a100tcsg324-3 FPGA from Xilinx.

 # Acknowledgements
-Prof. Yarkin Doroz (ydoroz@wpi.edu) for teaching the course, as well as for the tasks' formulation, and valuable discussions on the topic.
+Prof. Yarkin Doroz (ydoroz@wpi.edu) for teaching the course, as well as for the tasks' formulation, and valuable discussions on the topic.</br>
 The files were published with the permission of Prof. Doroz.